 -

-A new female trio/quartet appeared on stage:
+A female trio/quartet took the stage:

 -